ENGL4105 Case Studies in Modern Literature

 - Students are able to (1) read and critique a range of discursively complex texts; (2) recognise and analyse dominant ideologies of the period, as manifested in the set texts, and relate these to current ideological formations today; (3) understand the major philosophical, political and historical conflicts of the period; (4) critically assess literary-historical arguments, and contribute to debates in the field; and (5) present informed original interpretations of texts in the studied genres.

-- Typically this unit is assessed in the following ways: (1) critical exercise; (2) essay; and (3) seminar participation.
+- Indicative assessments in this unit are as follows: (1) critical exercise; (2) essay; and (3) seminar participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.